daokdaok/daokdaok.github.io/cliptank/index.md

 # About ClipTank

-CliaTank is a free app that allows you to easily save text from the clipboard.
+ClipTank is a free app that allows you to easily save text from the clipboard.
 You can edit the saved text and return it to the clipboard with simple operations.

-## What you can do with CliaTank
+## What you can do with ClipTank

 ### Easy-to-use clipboard saving